IIITLucknowSWEngg/CSITTeam012/Assignment 01/Project.md

   - Users can cancel bookings within a specified period, based on the event's refund policy.
   - Automated refund process for eligible cancellations.

-### 9. Multi-Device Support:
+### 8. Multi-Device Support:
 - **Responsive Web and Mobile Apps:**
-  - The platform is accessible via a responsive website and dedicated apps for Android and iOS devices.
+  - The platform is accessible via a responsive website and dedicated apps for mobile devices.

 - **Multi-Platform Sync:**
-  - User data is synchronized across devices (mobile, desktop, and tablet) for seamless access to bookings and preferences.
+  - User data is synchronized across devices (mobile and desktop) for seamless access to bookings and preferences.

-### 10. Analytics and Reporting (Admin Panel):
+### 9. Analytics and Reporting (Admin Panel):
 - **Admin Dashboard:**
   - Comprehensive dashboard for platform administrators to monitor user activity, event bookings, and revenue reports.